LatentKeypointGAN: Controlling Images via Latent Keypoints: Method

-with the elementwise product $\otimes$.
-The constant embedding $\vw^j_\text{const}\in\R^{D_\text{embed}}$ is designed to encode the keypoint semantics, e.g., left or right eye.
-They are updated during the training but fixed during testing.
-The global style vector $\vw_\text{global}\in\R^{D_\text{embed}}$ can be regarded as a noise vector with learned distribution; it ensures that a different appearance is drawn for every generated image.
-We show in Appendix \ref{sec:ablation_test} that this factorization into dependent and independent factors is crucial and improves on straightforward variants that directly use an MLP.
-For instance, it facilitates learning the correlation of the two eyes of a face while still covering the wide variety of eye variations.
+with $\otimes$ the elementwise product.
+The constant embedding $\vw^j_\text{const}\in\myR^{D_\text{embed}}$ is designed to encode the keypoint semantics, e.g., left or right eye.
+They are updated during the training but fixed during inference.
+The global style vector $\vw_\text{global}\in\myR^{D_\text{embed}}$ can be regarded as learning the correlation of parts while the global noise ensures that a different appearance is drawn for every generated image.